Evolving convex curves by a generalized length-preserving flow: Global existence

+So the original assumption that $\kappa$ attains 0 at the time $t_0$ is not correct.
+The curvature is always positive for $t\in [0, \omega)$. \end{proof}

-As a lower bound of $\kappa (\theta, t)$, $f(t)$ is better than an exponential function with a negative power (c.f. \cite{Jiang-Pan-2008, Mao-Pan-Wang-2013}).
-Since the evolving curve $\widetilde{X}(\cdot, t)$ is always strictly convex, from now on, the curve can be parameterized by the tangent angle $\theta$ whenever the flow exists.
+The proof of Lemma \ref{lem:2.2.201811} is inspired by the previous work \cite{Jiang-Pan-2008, Mao-Pan-Wang-2013}.
+Since the evolving curve is always uniformly convex under the flow (\ref{eq:2.1.201811}), from now on, one can use the tangent angle $\theta$ to parameterize the curve $\widetilde{X}(\cdot, t)$.